Sickle Cell Disease (SCD) Specimens

 Sickle Cell Disease (SCD) Symptoms

 Signs and symptoms of sickle cell anemia usually appear in children around 5-6 months of age.
-They vary from person to person and change over time.
-Signs and symptoms can include:
+Moreover, they vary from person to person and change over time.
+Specifically, signs and symptoms can include:

-• Anemia: Sickle cells break apart easily and die, leaving the patient with too few red blood cells.
-Red blood cells usually live for about four months before they need to be replaced.
-But sickle cells usually die in 10 to 20 days, leaving a shortage of red blood cells causing anemia.
-Without enough red blood cells, the body cannot get enough oxygen, causing fatigue to the patient.
+- Anemia: Sickle cells break apart easily and die, leaving the patient with too few red blood cells.
+In fact, red blood cells usually live for about four months before they need to be replaced.
+However, sickle cells typically die in 10 to 20 days, which results in a shortage of red blood cells, consequently causing anemia.
+Without enough red blood cells, the body cannot get enough oxygen, thus leading to fatigue in the patient.

-• Episodes of Pain: Periodic episodes of pain, called pain crises, are a major symptom of sickle cell anemia.
-Pain develops when sickle-shaped red blood cells block blood flow through tiny blood vessels to your chest, abdomen and joints.
-Pain can also occur in the bones.
+- Episodes of Pain: Additionally, periodic episodes of pain, called pain crises, are a major symptom of sickle cell anemia.
+Pain develops when sickle-shaped red blood cells block blood flow through tiny blood vessels to your chest, abdomen, and joints.
+Furthermore, pain can also occur in the bones.
 The pain varies in intensity and can last for a few hours to a few weeks.
-Some patients have only a few pain crises a year.
-Others have a dozen or more pain crises a year.
-A severe pain crisis requires a hospital stay.
-Some adolescents and adults with sickle cell disease (SCD) also have chronic pain, which can result from bone and joint damage, ulcers, and other causes.
+For instance, some patients have only a few pain crises a year, while others experience a dozen or more pain crises annually.
+Ultimately, a severe pain crisis requires a hospital stay.

 Causes of Sickle Cell Disease (SCD)